Bedrock02/Guess-That-Country/README.md

 The following are ideas that is being considered for the next version of this application
 - Better Design (Colors, Images)
 - Change in game strategy: Adding levels or ability to unlock levels
-- More data: To bring in the concept of Regions, or having specific flags from a specific regions